SheepWizard/COD4-MENU-BUILDER/wiki/Alignments.md

 # ItemDef alignments

 It is very important to select the correct alignments when making an ItemDef.
-You want to select the correct alignment so that the ItemDef is positioned correctly in very aspect ratio.
+You want to select the correct alignment so that the ItemDef is positioned correctly in your aspect ratio.

 You can set the alignment in the ItemDef rect settings:
 ![](https://i.imgur.com/3COI6kX.png)